nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/02 - Bones.md

 	A byte has 256 possible values, ranging, in hex, from $00 to $FF.
 These values may represent numbers, characters, or other data.
 The most common way of representing numbers is as a binary number (or more specifically, an unsigned binary integer), where $00 to $FF represents 0 to 255.
 In BCD, a byte represents a number from 0 to 99, where $00 to $09 represents 0 to 9, $10 to $19 represents 10 to 19, and so on, all the way up to $90 to $99, which represents 90 to 99.
 In other words, the upper digit (0 to 9) of the BCD number is stored in the upper 4 bits of the byte, and the lower digit is stored in the lower 4 bits.
 These 100 values are called valid BCD numbers.
 The other 156 possible values of a byte (i.e. where either or both hex digits are A to F) are called invalid BCD numbers.
 By contrast, all 256 possible values of a byte are valid binary numbers.

 So we've now gotten all our ducks in a row.
 Let's start thinking about some things.
 We need to start pushing information through the hardware.
-We will do something simple to begin like call into being a couple of  :
+We will do something simple to begin like call into being a couple of registers (x and a).
+So, we'll first load something into a with `lda #0` or, "Load into A the number 0."
+Next, we have to do something with X since we did `ldx #$FF`.
+This is the X register's maximum value.
+And so, we want to start to lower it, why?

+Well, the model for this is relatively simple.
+I'll call it out in a list:
+1. Load 0 into A
+2. Load #$FF into X.
+3. Create a loop called `MemLoop`
+4. Inside that memloop, store 0 and add to it, the current value of X.
+5. then decrement X by 1 and restart the loop.

+For X, then, it would look like `#$FF` and then after decrementing, `#$FE` and then after decrementing `#$FD` and so on and so forth until it gets to the lowest value.

 ```asm6502